 Lisa Goldberg, Executive Director

 Lisa comes to Temple Israel with a wealth of experience in managing Jewish institutions.
-Recently she was the Assistant to the Executive Director of Westchester Jewish Center in Mamaroneck, NY.
-Before that Lisa spent five years as Executive Director of Community Synagogue in Rye, a reform congregation with 550 families.
+Recently she was the Assistant to the Executive Director at Westchester Jewish Center in Mamaroneck, NY.
+Before that, Lisa spent five years as Executive Director of Community Synagogue in Rye, NY, a reform congregation with 550 families.
 She was also Associate Executive Director at the Rosenthal JCC in Pleasantville, NY.

 In addition to her background as an executive director, Lisa brings a wealth of knowledge and skills to her new role with us.
 She holds postgraduate degrees in Social Work and Social Work Administration as well as a Certification from the Institute for Not-for-Profit Management through UJA Federation of New York and the Columbia School of Business.